wellsjo/JSON-Splora/README.md

 # JSON-Splora <img src="https://raw.githubusercontent.com/wellsjo/JSON-Splora/master/app/assets/logos/logo.png" width="40" align="left">

-### Warning: Name Change!
-**JSON-Splora** is becoming **json-splora**.
-This is because of a bug with npm confusing the two packages.
-I am releasing 1.0.0 and deprecating "JSON-Splora" module and moving to "json-splora".
-I apologize for any inconvenience.

 **JSON-Splora** is a GUI for editing, visualizing, and manipulating JSON data with [jq](https://stedolan.github.io/jq/) or JavaScript.

 ![Demo](http://i.imgur.com/CiXIrrg.gif)